-The first way of getting a five year Tinker spacing has book 21 placed after the Jo adventures.
+One way of getting a five year Tinker spacing had book 21 placed after the Jo adventures.
 This results in the Easter date for book 8 being wrong; not acceptable and not avoidable, so book 8 cannot be placed two years before book 21.
 It needs to be in 1954 or 1957 when Easter was late.
-1954 is just not doable, but 1957 can be done, by fitting book 21 in before the Jo adventures.
+1954 is just not doable, but 1957 can be done, by fitting book 21 in before at least some of the Jo adventures.

 The spacing of the Tinker adventures cannot be reduced to 4 years because of the early April requirement due to the timing of Easter in book 19, making 1953 the only real option for that adventure.
-But that means moving book 19 into the very early Easter holiday (before book 3) in which the Five cannot have visited Kirrin Island, and shifting that Kirrin Island visit one year later.
+But that means moving book 19 into the very early Easter holiday (before book 3) in which the Five cannot have visited Kirrin Island, and having a spare Kirrin Island visit one year later.

 1953 had Easter Sunday on 5 April, which fits very well with the adventure being at the start of April.
 (To stay with Julian, Dick and Anne for just a few days, my guess is George headed off straight from school.
 If the holiday started before Easter weekend it might not even be Easter weekend yet.)

 1951: 25 March (early).